yours-schnee/LiteratureReview/GazeControl/DeepFix: A Fully Convolutional Neural Network for Predicting Human Eye Fixations.md

  (2) The LBC layers, which are dilated conv layers (6 hole), were introduced based on the neuroscience literature.

-- What is limitation I felt?<br>

 - Interesting hypothesis and analysis<br>
  Saliency is well-captured when the semantics are considered from multiple-scales.
- This may follow one hypothesis of visual working memory, which combines object details from different viewpoint to understand objects [2].
+ This may follow one hypothesis of visual working memory, which combines object parts (details?) from different viewpoint to understand objects [2].

 - What would I want to know furthermore?<br>
-  - Whether saliency and classification match where they are looking [Question] Does the narrowing of the focus by a saliency make classifier hard to identify targets?
+  - Whether saliency and classification match where they are looking
+    - [Question] Does the narrowing of the focus by a saliency make classifier hard to identify targets?

 - Dataset<br>
   - 1st stage: SALICON (pretraining)